Aaron98990/ways-of-the-game/advantage.md

 - [The foul should of been brought back as advantage never materializes - they lose possession immediately.](https://youtu.be/5OJfbYQtKtk?t=4745)
 - [The foul should of been brought back as advantage never materializes - the ball goes away from goal.](https://youtu.be/xqQqe-LwWXc?t=866)

-**If there is an injury due to an offense which the referee did not stop play for advantage, the referee should stop play when the offended player's team loses possession rather than having their team play short due to no fault of their own.**
+**If there is an injury due to an offense which the referee did not stop play for advantage, the referee should stop play when the offended player's team loses possession rather than having their team play short due to no fault of their own or during a nuetral opportunity where no promising attack.**
 - [The referee should stop play when the offending team gained possession.](https://youtu.be/eFxYX4x1za0?feature=shared&t=790)

 Advantage can be applied not just to fouls but to any offense in the Laws of the Game.